mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 2.1.3 =
+* Minor fixes to the MyStyle_WooCommerce_Admin_Order class.
+* Updated readme.txt to reflect that the plugin has been tested with up to WP 4.8.2.
+* Updated the mystyle.php file to refect that the plugin requires at least version 2.2.0 of WooCommerce.
+* Updated the mystyle.php file to refect that the plugin has been tested with up to version 3.1.2 of WooCommerce.

+= 2.1.2 =
+* Changed renderer link to show for all lincensees.
+* Changed links on former print image urls to only show if image data contains the correct file extension.

 = 2.1.1 =
 * Fixed an issue with the Design Profile Page Fix tool.